Generative Multiple-purpose Sampler for Weighted M-estimation: Introduction

 The tunable weighted M-estimation in \eqref{eq:loss} can also represent $K$-fold cross-validation.
 For pre-selected folds, such as a group of sample indices $I_1,\dots,I_K$, we set $w_i=0$ for $i$ in the fold of interest, say $I_1$, and set $w_i=1$ in all other folds.
 This means that the observations in $I_1$ will be ignored during training, rendering $I_1$ to be test samples.
 If $u(\cdot)=\norm{\cdot}_1$, the evaluated $\hat\theta_{\bw,\lambda}$ is equivalent to the LASSO estimator \citep{tibshirani1996regression}, based on a tuning parameter $\lambda$, trained without using the samples in the considered fold $I_1$, resulting in a cross-validated LASSO.
 The computational burden of the cross-validation linearly increases with the fold size $K$ and the candidate set size of the tuning parameter, and a typical amount is at least a few hundreds of repetitive computations.

 While aforementioned weighted M-estimation procedures are widely used in statistics and science, the computational bottleneck caused by their repetitive nature poses significant practical difficulties.
-To alleviate these computational difficulties, we propose a computational strategy based on a generative process modelled by a neural network (NN), called the \emph{Generative Multi-purpose Sampler} (GMS) (with the \emph{Generative Bootstrap Sampler} (GBS) as a special case for bootstrap).
-Instead of repeating the same optimization process for various combinations of weights $\bw$'s and parameters $\lambda$'s and $\eta$'s, the GMS constructs a generator function that takes $(\bw,\lambda,\eta)$ as input, and returns the corresponding weighted M-estimator $\hat\theta_{\bw,\lambda,\eta}$.
+To alleviate these computational difficulties, we propose a computational strategy based on a neural network-based generative process, called the \emph{Generative Multi-purpose Sampler} (GMS) (with the \emph{Generative Bootstrap Sampler} (GBS) as a special case for bootstrap).
+Instead of repeating the same optimization process for various combinations of weights $\bw$'s and parameters $\lambda$'s and $\eta$'s, the GMS constructs a generator function that takes $(\bw,\lambda,\eta)$ as input and returns the corresponding weighted M-estimator $\hat\theta_{\bw,\lambda,\eta}$.
 In addition to taking advantage of the high representation power of neural networks, a key idea for the GMS to achieve the desired computational efficiency gain is to minimize an integrative loss in the training of GMS, which optimizes both the M-estimation and the parameters employed by the GMS simultaneously.

 The rest of the article is organized as follows.
-Section~\ref{sec:GMS} introduces the general GMS framework and uses a toy example to explain its potential gains.
+Section~\ref{sec:GMS_sub} introduces the general GMS framework and uses a toy example to explain its potential gains.
 Section~\ref{sec:bootex} details its specialization for the bootstrap, namely the {\it generated bootstrap sampler} (GBS).
-Section 4 discusses the training of GMS for cross-validation with Lasso and quantile regression.
-Section 5 explores the application of GMS for bootstrapping nonparametric MLE for hierarchical models.
-Section 6 provides details on the neural network structures and training for GMS.
-Section 7 concludes with a brief discussion.
+Section~\ref{sec:CV} discusses the training of GMS for cross-validation with Lasso and quantile regression.
+Section~\ref{sec:computation} provides details on the neural network structures and detailed computational aspects of GMS.
+Section~\ref{sec:conclusion} concludes with a brief discussion.